-In February 2013, the FASB issued Accounting Standards Update ("ASU") No. 2013-02 "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
+In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2013-02 "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
 ASU No. 2013-02 requires an entity to disaggregate the total change of each component of other comprehensive income either on the face of the income statement or as a separate disclosure in the notes.
 The new guidance became effective for reporting periods beginning after December 15, 2012 and is applied prospectively.
-The Company adopted this guidance during the nine months ended September 30, 2013, and the adoption did not have any impact on its financial position, results of operations or cash
+The Company adopted this guidance during the year ended December 31, 2013, and the adoption did not have any impact on its financial position, results of operations or cash flows.